vjoel/tupelo/README.md

           p read_all   # => [] # note read_all called on client, not trans.
           t.take [3]
           p t.read_nowait [3] # => nil
         end

+  Be careful about context within the do...end.
+If you omit the `|t|` block argument, then all operations are automatically scoped to the transaction, rather than the client.
+The following is equivalent to the previous example:

+        client = self # local var that we can use inside the block transaction do
+          write [3]
+          p read [3]
+          p client.read_all
+          take [3]
+          p read_nowait [3]
+        end

   You can timeout a transaction: